Podcasts - RADIO

 "Music from here, that sounds like it's from there"

-We also have a weekly radio show at WRUW 91.1 FM called Night of the Living Dread.
-Now at our 31st year on Night of the Living Dread!
-We play a range of Jamaican music from Mento to Dancehall.
+We also aired a weekly radio show at WRUW 91.1 FM called Night of the Living Dread for 37 years (1982-2019).
+We featured a wide a range of Jamaican music from Mento to Dancehall.

 "Night of The Living Dread" - 19 June, 2015